 The transparency of social media will lead to a generation of politicians with nowhere to hide.
 Will this also impact the C-suite, and what should HR do about it?

 With social media and a movement towards a more profiled online space, anonymity online is disappearing.
-Dan Cregan, past SA president of the Young Liberal Movement, wrote for Sydney Morning Herald (SMH), stating that soon a generation of political leaders will be “made honest and genuine merely by the volume of public data on their past.”
+This is mixed news for future politicians, according to Australian political commentator Dan Cregan, who wrote for Sydney Morning Herald, saying soon a generation of political leaders will be “made honest and genuine merely by the volume of public data on their past.”

 It stands to reason that a similar impact is likely to be had on young business leaders.
 Unless actively censoring themselves now, the next generation of executives are likely to have detailed information about them proliferating online, readily accessible in the future by their employees – and employers.